A LIST OF SOUN (KINGS) OF OGBOMOSO FROM THE BEGINNING TILL DATE

-Since there cannot be two Obas in the town, the old man had to settle at Pafa village, few kilometers from Ogbomoso where he died few years later.
+Since there cannot be two Obas in the town, the old man had to settle at Pafa village, a few kilometres from Ogbomoso where he died a few years later.

 20. BAALE ITABIYI ANDE OLANREWAJU (1914 – 1916)

-Oba Atanda Olayode I on framed up charges of murder with the assistance of his cousin, Itabiyi, despite his exoneration by court in Ibadan he was still exiled in Shaki.
+Oba Atanda Olayode I on framed-up charges of murder with the assistance of his cousin, Itabiyi, despite his exoneration by the court in Ibadan he was still exiled in Shaki.

 Since Itabiyi ascended the throne through back door, his administration came under Oyo.
 For the two and half years on the throne, his major achievements was that a court was established.